Hgoatly/Discover-Skane/README.md

     <img src="assets/images/readme-images/lakes-map-screenshot-infowindow3.jpg" alt="Screenshot of one of the Lakes map infowindows"><br>
 </div>

-2. User Stories 3 and 7 are concerned with finding a forest.
+2. User Stories 4 and 8 are concerned with finding a forest or National Park.
 The 'Lakes and Forests' section details recommended forests and national parks, and displays them on maps with custom markers.
 Each custom marker has an infowindow that displays more information about the forest, and a link that takes the user to an external site that can be visited to find out more about the destination.
 The same forests are displayed on the main map in the 'Map' section.